 Unwanted attention can range from a mild nuisance to a serious threat of danger.
 Acceptable treatment of women may vary by country or region.
 Also, the way women interact with men in the United States may not be as socially acceptable in other countries.
 What's considered "being friendly" in the United States can be considered flirting or a sexual invitation in other countries.
 Even reacting (positively or negatively) to un–wanted attention can serve to egg–on the other person.
 Personal space and boundaries may also be different in other countries, so make sure to clearly establish behavior that shows you're not interested.

 In television and movies, the media tends to portray U.S. women as promiscuous.
-Simply smiling or saying hello to the opposite sex in the country of your choice may be all that is needed to confirm this unflattering stereotype in their minds.
+Simply smiling or saying hello to the opposite sex in Jordan may be all that is needed to confirm this unflattering stereotype in their minds.
 To avoid trouble and unwanted attention, ask local women you meet and your program's administrators about what is considered "appropriate" behavior and dress for women.
 Dressing conservatively and traveling in groups are always safe bets.
 Although it is important to learn to adapt to a foreign culture, that doesn't mean you should have to compromise your own sense of security and dignity.
 If you feel you can't adapt, you may have to be more selective about the location of your program.

 2. Minorities (Ethnic and Religious)